WalterMeier/git-secret-docker/README.md

 to the `git-secret` container and runs the `git secret <args>` command against it.

-## gitsecret addperson &lt;args&gt;
+## gitsecret addperson &lt;public.key&gt; &lt;email&gt;

 As stated in the [git-secret-tell](http://git-secret.io/git-secret-tell) documentation, to add another user to the `git-secret` enabled repo, you will need their public key already imported in `gpg` before `git-secret` can use it.
 In this case it means that you'll first need to import the public key in the container's `gpg`, before `git-secret` can use it.

-We've extended the `gitsecret` script with the `addperson` command, to make this importing process easier.
+The `gitsecret` script has been extended with the `addperson` command, to make this importing process easier.

 It requires two arguments: